Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 Charleston homes are generally very tall and thin, and many have porches that extend down the entire length of one side of the home.
 Due to Charleston’s proximity to the coast, most homes have functioning shutters to protect from hurricane-strength winds.
 It’s also very common for downtown homes to have decorative window boxes filled with flowers.
 The homes are often painted in pastel hues.

-Charleston has a French Quarter District, so the historic homes and buildings in that area remind me of what you’d see in New Orleans — only Charleston’s are much cleaner and prettier.
+Downtown Charleston has a French Quarter District, so the historic homes and buildings in that area remind me of what you’d see in New Orleans (only Charleston’s are cleaner and prettier).

 Charleston Restaurants

-A few of the top restaurants in Charleston include Husk, Leon’s Oyster Shop, 167 Raw, Hall’s Chophouse, and Daps.
+A few of the top restaurants in Charleston include Husk, Leon’s Oyster Shop, 167 Raw, Hall’s Chophouse, Lewis BBQ, Home Team BBQ, and Daps.

 Things To Do in Charleston

-You can find more things to go in Charleston here on Viator.
+You can find more of the top things to do in Charleston here on Viator.

 Here are the must-see spots near Charleston: